4.2. Safety outcomes

 Measuring exposure to medicines during breastfeeding remains a challenge in studies based on routinely collected health data.

 According to the European Network of Teratology Information Services (ENTIS, https://www.entis-org.eu), the “main task of each TIS is to recognize and to detect risk factors with the objective of preventing birth defects.
 To execute this task each TIS counsels individual cases with exposure to drugs and other exogenous agents during pregnancy with respect to the risk of reproductive toxicity.
 The information provided is based on current scientific data, which is collected and analysed by each TIS staff.”
-Notably, data collected by TIS through this counselling function is not the same as formal epidemiological research on medicine safety on population level and hence, some studies based on TIS data may overestimate the drug-malformation association.
+Notably, data collected by TIS through this counselling function is not the same as formal epidemiological research on medicine safety at population level and hence, some studies based on TIS data may overestimate the drug-malformation association.
 For example, a TIS-based study reported a 3-fold increased risk of any major malformation associated with prenatal exposure to pregabalin (Pregnancy outcome following maternal exposure to pregabalin may call for concern, Neurology 2016;86(24):2251-7), an association that was not corroborated in a large population-based study (Pregabalin use early in pregnancy and the risk of major congenital malformations, Neurology 2017;88(21):2020-25).

 When studying the safety of medicines in pregnancy and/or breastfeeding, the same principles apply as in other pharmacoepidemiological studies: exposure needs to occur before the outcome, exposure and outcome must be determined with adequate precision, sample size must be such as to ensure low likelihood of Type I and Type II errors, relevant effect modifiers and confounders – including confounding by indication - must be taken into consideration, and so on.
 In principle, therefore, the selection of data sources is based on the same principles as in other studies.
-All the following aspects require special consideration over and above these principles, when it comes to pregnancy studies:
+Nevertheless, all the following aspects require special consideration over and above these principles, when it comes to pregnancy studies:

 The ability to establish which child was born to which mother (including the ability to distinguish potential mothers within the same household);